 Obviously you want to protect yourself from this predatory behaviour.
 So if you’re going to use torrents, you absolutely must protect yourself by encrypting your internet activity.
 Using a VPN service will encrypt the data that you send from your machine over the internet, which means that your ISP or any other observers can’t see what content you’re accessing or what files you are sharing.
 This is vital for keeping safe when you use torrents.

-How to Choose a Great Provider
+How to Choose a Great VPN Provider For Torrent Sites

 - Torrent friendliness.
-Does the company allow the use of torrents and other P2P downloads over their network?
+Does the VPN company allow the use of torrents and other P2P downloads over their network?

 - Connection speed.
 How fast are the connections?
 Are they quick enough to download large files?